 The Spouse Education Assistance Program (SEAP) Scholarship is a need-based scholarship program established to assist the Spouses of active duty and retired Soldiers and Surviving Spouses of Soldiers who died either on active duty or in a retired status in obtaining an undergraduate degree.
 The purpose of the program is to assist Spouse/Surviving Spouse in gaining the education required to allow them to qualify for increased occupational opportunities.

-Spouses of active duty Soldiers or the Surviving Spouse of a Soldier who died on active duty are eligible for SEAP.
+Spouses of retired Army National Guard Soldiers drawing retired pay or the Surviving Spouse of a Soldier who died in retired status are eligible for SEAP.
+Army National Guard retirees must be on the Army retired list by reason of length of service, disability, or retired reservists age 60 and older.
 The student also must:

 Be a part-time (minimum of 6 credit hours per semester or term) or full-time (minimum 12 credit hours per semester or term) student working on an undergraduate degree.